vielhuber/chefcookie/README.md

 cc.isAccepted('analytics'); // true|false
 ```

-#### backdoor
+#### bypass / backdoor

 add `?accept=1` to your urls to completely bypass chefcookie and\
-ignore user consent which means all scripts are in fact accepted.
+ignore user consent which means all scripts are in fact accepted.\
+you also can define custom parameter name/value pairs via `bypass_parameter`.

 #### custom scripts